JerzyBatygolski/Portfolio_Jerzy_Batygolski/README.md

 ## Embedded systems

 2. Cubic dice randomness tester - electronic circuit design with ATmega328P microprocessor.
-If you play boardgame with friends, you can check if you had luck or bad and saw statistics of your rolls.
+If you play boardgames with friends, you can check if you had luck or bad and saw statistics of your rolls.
 Tech stack: Arduino, soldered electronic circuits

 ![cubic_dice1](https://user-images.githubusercontent.com/58355098/210137938-6819b901-d594-4b55-8fc3-05fa3c974b3f.png)